dannylee1020/openpo/README.md

 )
 ```

-You can also call models with OpenPO.
+You can also call models with OpenRouter.

 ```python
 # make request to OpenRouter